brawl1111/CS4455/Team Work Makes The Dream Work readme.txt

 - Every enemy has an "idle" state where they wander around aimlessly.
 - The little red monsters in scene 1 are the "simple" enemies and will chase the players around.
 - The bombs in scene 1 will chase the players and explode after a while.
 Lure them near the big brown wall and have them explode to destroy it.
 - The skeleton at the end of scene 2 is a complex enemy with multiple states.
 There is an idle state, where he will wander around.
 Once you are within a certain range, he will begin to walk towards you, and stop at a certain distance.
 He will then occasionally attack you. which you must dodge by circling around to the back.
 His backside is the only weakpoint; attacking him from his front will produce a "clang" noise as he defends with his shield.
-Right now, the states/animations and hitboxes are a bit wonky, but it will of course be polished later on.
+Three successful hits will kill him.
+Right now, the states/animations and hitboxes are a bit wonky.
+YOu can only successfully land an attack right after he's done swinging his sword and he idles a bit and shakes his head.
+This will of course all be polished later on.